shadowsocks/shadowsocks/README.md

     hostname: 127.0.0.1
     port:     your local_port

-It's recommended to use shadowsocks with AutoProxy or Proxy SwitchySharp.
+It's recommended to use shadowsocks with [SwitchySharp].

 Command line args
 ------------------